joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 specifically on the *translational* control of gene expression.

-:term:`Translation efficiency` can be estimated by normalizing an mRNA 's translating ribosome density (in :term:`RPKM`, as measured by :term:`ribosome profiling`) by the mRNA's abundance (in :term:`RPKM`, measured by :term:`RNA-Seq`) (:cite:`Ingolia2009`).
+:term:`Translation efficiency` can be estimated by normalizing an mRNA's translating ribosome density (in :term:`RPKM`, as measured by :term:`ribosome profiling`) by the mRNA's abundance (in :term:`RPKM`, measured by :term:`RNA-Seq`) (:cite:`Ingolia2009`).